jlava16/careers-welcome-career-prep/README.md

 The first assignment in the sheet is “Career Prep Tracker.”
 In the column that says date, write today’s date.

-Then submit this assignment to careerprep@flatironschool.com.
+Then submit this assignment to your coach.
 Remember in the subject line, to include your name and this specific assignment.
 Assignment titles will always be in the Assignment heading.
 If there is an assignment without a title next to it, that means these are action items for you to follow but you won’t need to submit anything to us.
 But always complete the action items!

 In this case, your email subject line will be “”Your Name” + Career Prep Tracker””